Recycle A Used Prosthetic Limb

 We’ve heard from many families over the years who called to say that a loved one who wore a prosthesis passed away …and they didn’t know what to do with the limb.
 Often with great emotion, they ask if we would take the device.
 Did you know that you can recycle a prosthetic limb?

 We are so honored that spouses, children, and other family members will trust us with a used prosthesis…and we absolutely will take those limbs, recycle the parts, and ship them overseas to help serve another person.
 Gracie herself has rummaged through the closet to find prosthetic feet, or other materials she no longer uses, and we recycle virtually every part!

 In an amazing and wonderful partnership with Core-Civic, inmates volunteer to disassemble the donated limbs, and we recycle all the usable parts.
 Prosthetic socks, liners, sleeves, and belt systems …we will take it all.
 If a shoe is on the artificial foot, please don’t forget to include the other shoe!
 When you recycle a prosthetic limb, you are giving the gift that keeps on walking!

-Standing With Hope Program
+Standing with Hope Recycling Program